Investors set their eyes on Europe and stocks follow global markets lower

 Japan’s shares fell sharply on Monday, with the broader Topix index hitting a 28-year low as investors reacted to the disappointing Friday U.S. jobs data.

-“While we are not down 20 percent and in official bear market territory, we believe that we have entered a bear market,” wrote Wayne Kaufman, analyst at John Thomas Financial in a note on Monday.
+“While we are not down 20 percent and in official bear market territory, we believe that we have entered a bear market,” wrote Wayne Kaufman, chief market analyst at John Thomas Financial in a note on Monday.

 “Equities have not responded to oversold conditions or to very attractive valuations versus bonds, and we must take that as a warning,” he said.